jimmykallhagen/Nordix-Yggdrasil/README.md

 ##### **Never again a dotfile**

-The entire Hyprland wiki is built into Yggdrasil System Settings, with a few exceptions.
+The entire Hyprland wiki is built into Yggdrasil's system settings, with a few exceptions.
-Yggdrasil is not Hyprland but a desktop environment I built myself based on Hyprland's compositor The settings that belong to Yggdrasil's funkiton are not included in System Settings.
+Yggdrasil is not Hyprland, but a desktop environment I built myself based on Hyprland's compositor.

-If you are one of those who think you need to change this, then you don't need a GUI either.
+If you are one of those who think you need to change this, then you don't need a graphical interface either.

 ---

 #### **GUI - For All System Settings**
 - Nordix System-settings
 - Nordix Default-apps